jorams/jumpotron/README.md

 A layer between you and the web.
 Jumpotron was created to extend [DuckDuckGo](https://duckduckgo.com/)'s concept of !bangs.
 It works best when used as your browser's search engine, dropping through to another search engine if there's nothing for Jumpotron to do.

-Jumpotron currently only contains a way of redirecting you to an address based on a keyword, like DuckDuckGo's !bangs, but it's possible to extend it so that a keyword could trigger a more complicated action.
+Jumpotron currently contains a way of redirecting you to an address based on a keyword, like DuckDuckGo's !bangs, but it's possible to extend it so that a keyword could trigger a more complicated action.
+An example of this can be found in `bookmarks.lisp`, which implements (very) basic bookmarking functionality.

 Quickstart
 ----------